softlayer/chef-openstack/_includes/installing-openstack.md

 3. Select the operating system, version, and architecture that match the server from which you will run Chef Server.
 4. Select the version of Chef Server to download, and then click the link that appears to download the package.
 5. Install the downloaded package using the correct method for the operating system on which Chef Server will be installed.
 For instance, on Ubuntu and Debian, using `sudo dpkg -i package.deb` will perform the installation.
-6. Configure Chef Server by running the following command:
+6. Configure Chef Server by running the command below.
+This command will set up all required components, including Erchef, RabbitMQ, PostgreSQL, and the cookbooks that are needed by `chef-solo` to maintain Chef Server.

         $ sudo chef-server-ctl reconfigure

-This command will set up all required components, including Erchef, RabbitMQ, PostgreSQL, and the cookbooks that are needed by `chef-solo` to maintain Chef Server.

 > Add gliffy image here

-7. Verify the hostname for the server by running the `hostname` command.
+Verify the hostname for the server by running the `hostname` command.
 The hostname for the server must be a fully qualified domain name (FQDN).
 We recommend as well that the proper `A` records for each of your nodes' FQDNs exist in DNS for easier accessibility.

-8. Verify the installation of Chef Server by running the following command:
+When you're finished, verify the installation of Chef Server by running the following command:

         $ sudo chef-server-ctl test